-- When you have a library of your favourite cooking patterns, you do not depend on specific ingredients to make dishes based on them, and therefore can easily replace ingredients which are not available or not in season.
+- When you have a library of your favourite cooking patterns, you do not depend on specific ingredients to make specific dishes, and therefore can substitute the ingredients which are not available or are not in season.

 - The result is more or less defined – you know what to expect from each pattern, for example cooking times, presentation, texture, taste.

-- But still you can vary the flavours by changing ingredients or techniques, and therefore constantly discover new combinations.
+- At the same time you can vary the flavours by changing ingredients or techniques, and therefore constantly discover new combinations.

 - You can come up with meals faster – learn a few combinations of patterns, and you’ve got dinner ideas handy at any time.